t1/pdap/README.md

 and if you have allowed a dependency that is not used, it will report it as a warning.

-Note that packages without a `@DependsOn` annotation won't be checked at all, which allows for a step-by-step introduction of dependency checking (you *will* find violations ;)
+Note that packages without a `@DependsOn` annotation won't be checked at all, which allows for a step-by-step introduction of dependency checking (and you *will* find violations ;)

+# Eclipse

+I haven't been using Eclipse for several years now, but it probably won't work with the Eclipse compiler, as we access the Abstract Syntax Tree from the Java compiler, and Eclipse is not compatible with that.

-# Status
+# Status: Alpha

-Alpha: There are still some features missing that are necessary to use in production:
+There are still some features missing that are necessary to use in production:

 * Get not only the imports but also the qualified names used within the code
 * Super-Package-DependsOn: Define `DependsOn` on super packages, so all nested packages share these dependencies.